-The B.S. in Health Sciences degree at Drake prepares students for successful careers in a variety of pathways within health care.
+The Bachelor of Science in Health Sciences major at Drake prepares students for successful careers in a variety of pathways within health care.
 Whether you are interested in pursuing a career in health care practice, management or research, this degree program is designed with your future success in mind.
 There are hundreds of career pathways within health care for students to choose from.
 We have provided explanations for the pathways we see our graduates pursue most often.

 ExploreHealthCareers.org is a great resource for students who are looking for some guidance as they explore the different career pathways in health care.
 This website lists hundred of health care careers and includes information about job outlook, work environment, estimated salary, education, licensing, and much more!